Extreme Southern Italian

 The Extreme Southern Italian dialects are a set of languages spoken in Salento, Calabria, Sicily and southern Cilento with common phonetic and syntactic characteristics such as to constitute a single group.
-These languages derive, without exception, from vulgar Latin and not from Tuscan; therefore it follows that the name "Italian" is a purely geographical reference.
+These languages derive, without exception, not from Tuscan but from Vulgar Latin; therefore it follows that the name "Italian" is a purely geographical reference.

 Today, Extreme Southern Italian dialects are still spoken daily, although their use is limited to informal contexts and is mostly oral.
 There are examples of full literary uses with contests (mostly poetry) and theatrical performances.

 Background

 The territory where the Extreme Southern dialects are found roughly traces the Byzantine territory in 9th century Italy.
-In this territory the spoken language was Greek, which still survives in some areas of Calabria and Salento and is known as Grico, Grecanico, Greek of Italy and other denominations (see Greek linguistic minority of Italy).
+In this territory the spoken language was Greek, which still survives in some areas of Calabria and Salento and is known as Italiot Greek.